A Truck Accident Attorney in Stroudsburg Will Fight For You

 According to the National Safety Council, large trucks account for 9 percent of all vehicles involved

 Passenger vehicles offer little protection against the size and weight of a big rig or tractor trailer.
 In the event of a crash, it is most often the passengers in smaller vehicles who suffer the worst injuries or death.
 But, there’s a reason truck driving is considered one of the most dangerous jobs in America.
-At Munley Law, our truck accident attorneys represent truck drivers, passengers, pedestrians, bikers, and others who suffered serious injury in an accident with a tractor trailer in Stroudsburg.
+At Munley Law Personal Injury Attorneys, our truck accident attorneys represent truck drivers, passengers, pedestrians, bikers, and others who suffered serious injury in an accident with a tractor trailer in Stroudsburg.

-Your Stroudsburg truck accident attorney will examine your case closely in order to determine what kind of compensation you may be eligible for.
+Your Stroudsburg accident attorney will examine your case closely in order to determine what kind of compensation you may be eligible for.
 They will guide you through the process of gathering evidence to ensure that every piece of relevant information is accounted for.
 Some of the factors that can play a role in determining a settlement amount are:

 - Your medical bills